petargyurov/petargyurov.github.io/_pages/about.md

 ---
 layout: post
-title: 'About Me'
+title: "About Me"
-author: 'Petar'
+author: "Petar"
 permalink: /about/
 ---

 ![Me](/assets/images/me.png)

 Hi, I'm Petar.
 I am a software developer based in London.
-I have some data science and machine learning experience.
-Trying to enter the conservation space.

-> 💻🟢 Currently open to freelance opportunities.

 When I'm not working I am day-dreaming of travelling the world and owning a little wood workshop.
 Currently trying to learn Spanish.
 For the 5<sup>th</sup> time.